JamesParrott/sDNA_GH/README.md

 *Weighting lambda* (`weightlambda`) weights data points by *y<sup>λ-1</sup>*, where *y* is the target variable.
 Setting to 1 gives unweighted regression.
 Setting to around 0.7 can encourage selection of a model with better GEH statistic, when used with traffic count data.
 Setting to 0 is somewhat analogous to using a log link function to handle Poisson distributed residuals, while preserving the model structure as a linear sum of predictors.
 Depending on what you read, the literature can treat traffic count data as either normally or Poisson distributed, so something in between the two is probably safest.

 Ridge and Lasso regression can cope with multicollinear predictor variables, as is common in spatial network models.
 The techniques can be interpreted as frequentist (adding a penalty term to prevent overfit); Bayesian (imposing a hyperprior on coefficient values); or a mild form of entropy maximization (that limits itself in the case of overspecified models).
-More generally it’s a machine learning technique that is tuned using cross-validation.
+More generally it's a machine learning technique that is tuned using cross-validation.
 The *r²* values reported by learn are always cross-validated, giving a built-in test of effectiveness in making predictions.

 *Regularization Lambda* allows manual input of the minimum and maximum values for regularization parameter *λ* in ridge and lasso regression.
 Enter two values separated by a comma.
 If this field is left blank, the software attempts to guess a suitable range, but is not always correct.
 If you are familiar with the theory of regularized regression you may wish to inspect a plot of cross validated *r²* against *λ* to see what is going on.
 The data to do this is saved with the output model file (if specified), with extension `.regcurve.csv`.